0ncorhynchus/entrance/README.md

 A derive macro is available for this.

-Limitation: the macro supports only the struct with `bool` members.
+Limitation: the derive macro supports only an Enum whose variants don't have any field.

 ### Arguments